 Solving the Problem

-If you’re one of the lucky ones that has the ear of - and full support from - your management, your next step is to navigate the murky waters of hazard mitigation.
+If you’re one of the lucky ones that have the ear of - and full support from - your management, your next step is to navigate the murky waters of hazard mitigation.
 You have options.
-For many of these obstacles, walkovers and access platforms are easily your best solution.
-And, since roof structures tend to not change, if you make or purchase your walkovers or access platforms properly, many can be left in place indefinitely so that you don’t need to fix the problem every time you perform a task on the roof.
+For many of these obstacles, crossovers and safety platforms are easily your best solutions.
+And, since roof structures tend to not change, if you make or purchase your crossover platforms properly, many can be left in place indefinitely so that you don’t need to fix the problem every time you perform a task on the roof.